Sandeep Kishore, MD, PhD, MSc

 School of Medicine

-He led the development of a scalable treatment algorithm to support the digital transformation of blood pressure control across the University of California, the nation’s largest academic health system.
-Previously, he modernized the Essential Medicines List for the WHO by adding a dozen treatments for chronic diseases to promote access to crucial medications and provided technical guidance to Resolve to Save Lives targeting the prevention of 100 million deaths through improved cardiovascular health.
-He founded the world’s first and largest network of early career health professionals focused on chronic disease control (Young Professionals Chronic Disease Network).
+Previously, he modernized the WHO Essential Medicines List to include tools for early, equitable access to chronic disease medications and served as a technical advisor to Resolve to Save Lives targeting the prevention of 100 million deaths through improved cardiovascular health.
+He also founded the Young Professionals Chronic Disease Network, the world’s first and largest network of early career health professionals focused on chronic disease prevention and control.

-He has authored 70 articles in esteemed medical journals as well as in popular publications such as Scientific American, and has spoken at TEDMED and the United Nations.
-His honors include the Sarber Award for top PhD student in microbiology at the American Society of Microbiology, selection as an Emerging Leader at the National Academy of Medicine, as a Fellow at the MIT Dalai Lama Center, and as a Paul & Daisy Soros Fellow.
-He completed his MD-PhD at Weill Cornell/Rockefeller/Sloan-Kettering, master’s at Oxford as the Usher Cunningham Scholar and clinical training internal medicine at Yale and at Harvard’s Brigham & Women’s Hospital.
+He has authored over 70 articles in esteemed medical journals including NEJM, JAMA and The Lancet as well as in popular publications such as Scientific American, and has spoken at TEDMED and the United Nations.
+His honors include the Sarber Award for the top PhD student in microbiology at the American Society of Microbiology, selection as an Emerging Leader at the National Academy of Medicine, a Fellow at the MIT Dalai Lama Center, and as a Paul & Daisy Soros Fellow for New Americans.
+He completed his MD-PhD at Weill Cornell/Rockefeller/Sloan-Kettering, master’s at Oxford as the Usher Cunningham Scholar and clinical training in internal medicine at Yale and at Harvard’s Brigham & Women’s Hospital.

 Education & Training